 Our supply chain partners play a key role in the Group's long-term stability and success.
-We follow a Customer of Choice strategy in order to manage our supply chain in a responsible and sustainable way and forge close and effective supplier relationships.
+We manage our supply chain in a responsible and sustainable way and forge close and effective supplier relationships.
 We recognise the importance of paying the supply chain on time, as demonstrated by our payment performance metrics.
-During the period, we have invested in our electronic procurement platform, improving the speed, accuracy and supplier experience of e-invoicing and supplier onboarding and integration.
+During the period, we have further invested in our electronic procurement platform to increase the volume of supplier invoices that are processed in this way, improving the speed, accuracy and supplier experience of invoicing.